What is a Tax-Saving FD?

 No Loan or Overdraft Facility: Since tax-saving FDs are locked in for five years, they cannot be used as collateral for loans or overdrafts.

-Benefits of Tax-Saving FD Over Other Section 80C Investments
+Tax-Saving FD in the Context of Other Section 80C Investments

 Investing in a tax-saving FD offers multiple benefits, especially for salaried individuals and risk-averse investors.
 Some of the major tax advantages include: